rwagg/RVMonitor-Public/README.md

 proactively check on the RV temperatures.

 Definations:

 Alert - This means that the temperature of the RV is outside of the user defined boundaries and will send an email to the address defined in the line
         'notification_address' in the rvmonitor.ini file.
 This address can be an email, or a text address.
 This is the address that receives alerts.
         To text the alert to your cell phone (what I do), I entered my phonenumber@mms.att.net as the notification address.
-This sends the temperatures to my phone as a text message.
+This sends the temperatures to my AT&T phone as a text message.
 The rvmonitor.ini.Example file includes the formats for sending text messages to phones on a few of the other carriers.

 Logs - This application generates a lot of logging.
 It generates a separate log file each day and is able to clean up log files older than the 'log_retention'
         setting in the rvmonitor.ini file.
 This setting is based on the number of days you want to retain the logs.
 There is not a mechanism to completely disable the logs, so if you don't want them, set the log_retention to 1 or 2 and it will just keep a couple of days of logs.
 I keep about 5 days worth of logs so I can troubleshoot any abnormalities.

-This application will query the One Control device for the temperatures in each room, then send a text message to the 'notification_address' if any of the temperatures are ourside of the temperature boundaries you define.
+This application will query the One Control device for the temperatures in each room, then send a text message to the 'notification_address' if any of the temperatures are outside of the temperature boundaries you define.
 Since we are talking about a Toy Hauler, I enabled the option to ignore the temperature in the garage in case the garage temperature is not a concern.
 Setting the 'use_garage_temp = false' in the rvmonitor.ini file will still cause the temperature in the garage to be reported, but will not generate an alert based on the garage temperature.